South Carolina Eviction Notice Templates (3)

 Step 3 – Magistrate Issues Rule

-The court will issue a Summons, known as a Rule to Vacate or Show Cause, which gives the tenant 10 days to vacate or show cause for why they should be permitted to stay.
-The Rule may be served on the tenant by the sheriff, a deputy, or any person 18 years old (other than the landlord or their attorney).
+The court will issue a summons, referred to as a Rule to Vacate or Show Cause, which gives the tenant 10 days to vacate or respond.
+The form may be served on the tenant by the sheriff, a deputy, or any person of at least 18 years of age (other than the landlord or their attorney).

-If service fails after two attempts, the Rule will be posted on the premises and delivered by certified mail.
+If service fails after two attempts, the summons will be posted on the premises and delivered by mail.

-The tenant can contest the claims by filing an Answer to the Rule and requesting a hearing from the Magistrate Court within 10 days of receiving the Rule.
-During the trial, the parties will present their cases.
+Both parties must appear and present their cases at the hearing.
 If the court rules in the landlord’s favor, they will issue a Writ of Ejectment.
 A verdict in favor of the tenant allows them to remain on the property.

-After the landlord wins the trial (or if the tenant does not request a hearing and loses by default), the Writ will be served on the tenant by a constable or deputy sheriff, requiring the tenant to vacate within 24 hours of service or be forcibly evicted.
+After the landlord wins the trial (or if the tenant does not request a hearing and loses by default), the writ will be served on the tenant by a constable or deputy sheriff, requiring the tenant to vacate within 24 hours of service.

 If the tenant does not comply and continues to occupy the premises 24 hours after service, the officer will arrive at the premises and remove the tenant.